Preserving Topological and Geometric Embeddings for Point Cloud Recovery: Introduction

 \section{Introduction}

 Current 3D scanning technologies are essential for capturing detailed representations of objects, environments, or even entire landscapes in the form of dense point clouds.
 They generally achieve high accuracy and resolution, especially for small objects.
 Here, we define \textbf{recovery} as the process of both downsampling and subsequent restoration of a point cloud.
 To integrate data from various remote devices efficiently, point cloud recovery becomes a fundamental methodology in various applications, ranging from remote robot maneuver, augmented reality interaction, to medical surgery interaction.
 As an emerging field, it is different from point cloud completion, because the focus shifts from dealing with imperfection to efficiently sampling and restoring the point cloud while minimizing information loss.
-More importantly, point cloud completion requires transmitting the entire input directly to the decoding phase, which inherently conflicts with the purpose defined in recovery.
+Moreover, point cloud completion requires transmitting the entire input directly to the decoding phase, which inherently conflicts with the purpose defined in recovery.
+In contrast to compression~\cite{schwarz2018emerging} focusing solely on transmission efficiency, recovery aims to jointly optimize both geometric fidelity and transmission efficiency.

 The quality of recovered points depends on the procedure of sampling and restoration.
 An intuitive paradigm generally utilizes a traditional downsampling algorithm, farthest point sampling (FPS), cascaded by a followed upsampling method for this task.
 However, such a two-stage pipeline may lead to the loss of fine details due to the nature of FPS, which aims to uniformly sample points on a surface.
 On the contrary, the sampling process is essential to the overall reconstruction accuracy, since point cloud sampling must maintain the integrity of spatial relationships between points while balancing geometric fidelity with data volume.
 This is more challenging than image downsampling techniques due to the orderless nature of point clouds.